-What are the chances of being audited by IRS in 2021?
+What are the chances of being audited by the IRS?

 The answer may surprise you.
 On average, the chances a taxpayer will get audited are just 1 in 333.
 In other words, the IRS only audits 0.3% of tax returns.
 And 74% of audits are done by letter.
 So, most taxpayers never see an IRS agent even if they are unlucky enough to get audited.

 The drop in IRS audits is part of a trend that started in 2010.
 The average taxpayer today is 56% less likely to get audited than in 2010.
 Despite a record-high number of individual tax returns filed in 2020 (157,195,302), the IRS audited only audited 509,917 thousand of them1.